1. Overview

 Customers and competitors

-It will help to develop a clear strategy for identifying key customers and developing relationships with them.
+It will help if you develop a clear strategy for identifying key customers and developing relationships with them.
 You should try to plan for worst-case scenarios, such as losing a major customer, and expand your customer base as quickly as possible to provide a firm foundation for future growth.

 You also need to consider potential opportunities that could arise, for example, if one of your competitors ceases trading.